vedph/cadmus-migration-v3/Proteus.Rendering/README.md

 The code in this library is mostly derived from `Cadmus.Migration`, with the necessary changes to make it reusable and generic.
 When the library is stable, it will be moved to the `Proteus` solution.

+Rendering is done from a text tree, whose nodes contain a payload of type `ExportedSegment`, representing a segment of the text being exported.
+This is generic enough to be used both in Cadmus and in GVE.

+- text tree filters:
+  - `CompositeTextTreeFilter`
+- text tree renderers:
+  - `CompositeTextTreeRenderer`

 ## GVE Export

 The general flow for exporting GVE as covered by this library is summarized here.
 The main components used for GVE rendering currently are: